mamay12/react-ipfs-hosting/README.md

 2. **Pinata uploads the content** to the IPFS network and **pins** it — meaning:
     - The content is stored on Pinata’s IPFS node.
-    - It won’t be garbage collected or lost, even if no one else is hosting it.
+    - It won’t be garbage-collected or lost, even if no one else is hosting it.

-3. **The content becomes accessible** via any IPFS gateway (e.g. `ipfs.io`, `gateway.pinata.cloud`):
+3. **The content becomes accessible** via any IPFS gateway (e.g., `ipfs.io`, `gateway.pinata.cloud`):
     - Example: `https://gateway.pinata.cloud/ipfs/Qm...`

 4. **No central server is needed** — IPFS is a peer-to-peer network.
 Anyone with the CID can access or re-host the content.